joelhawksley/identity/components/slides.md

 end
 ```

-^ To handle both components.
+^ To look for both components.

-^ Let's check in on our tests
+^ Let's check on our tests

 ---